Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

-In other cases, with negative $Mgl$ and different initial values, other inverted shapes for the locus can be obtained.
-In given example, $E'=Mglb/a$ and $|a|>|b|$ relations are satisfied, and an inverted motion with cusps is observed.
-This shows that conditions to determine motion type considered for cases when $Mgl>0$ can still be used when $Mgl<0$.
 In some cases, inverted shapes can easily be noticed, e.g., the motion with cusps or looping motion.
-However, for cases like wavy precession or cases satisfying $|b|>|a|$, one may not understand the inverted structure by looking at shapes for the locus, and examination of changes in variables can be required.
+However, for cases like wavy precession or cases satisfying $|b|>|a|$, one may not understand the inverted structure by looking at shapes for the locus.